June 19 – July 1, 2016

 Students will be exploring the settings, structures and cultures that remain of the once mighty Greek empire.
 Gaze out from Pericles’ greatest vision after two thousand years of war, bombardment and reconstruction.
 Discuss the feats of Michael Phelps and company at the site where the modern Olympics were born and ponder life’s great questions in literal molds of Socrates, Plato and the gang.

-Travel arrangements will be handled by EF College Study Tours.
+Travel arrangements will be handled by EF Go Ahead Tours.
 Registration with EF Go Ahead Tours will be required upon admittance and confirmation of the program.

 Students can earn 3-6 URI credits for the following courses:

 - Program (3 credits): Greek Mythology (CLA 395: Greek Mythology: Gods, Heroes, and Humans).
 This course satisfies a Fine Arts and Literature requirement.
 All program participants required to take this course.

 - Program (6 credits): CLA 395 and Directed Study (CLA 497).
 Directed study project will have an aspect of Ancient Greek culture and civilization and will have some component to be completed in Greece.
 It will require pre-departure research and will include a paper or some other suitable final project due after returning from Greece.
 The project will be decided in consultation with the instructor.
 This course is optional.

 - Mandatory online classes will be held two weeks prior to departure from the US.